wlepage/wlepage.github.io/index.md

 </div>

 ## Research
 My current research focus is solid-state, structural battery development via atomic layer deposition, under the guidance of Neil Dasgupta.
 This expands upon my dissertation focus of characterizing fatigue in a unique class of functional-structural materials called shape memory alloys, which was under the guidance of Samantha Daly and John Shaw.
-By both building new materials with vapor deposition and characterizing their properties with advanced experiments, I can "close the loop" in materials design, creation, and characterization.
+By both building new materials with vapor deposition and characterizing them with advanced experiments, I can drive the next-generation of advanced materials by "closing the loop" in materials design, creation, and characterization.

 ## Education
 <figure>